 Now you have probably spent the entire summer in one protective style or another.
 You have kept your locks braided up because of the heat, and your hair has thanked you for leaving it alone.
 It has grown!
 However, now that the sun is going away earlier and the temperature is dropping you do not want to stop catering to your hair’s needs and lose all of your progress.

 The winter months are notorious for stealing your hair’s moisture.
-Meaning that heavier products like butters and creams will need to be drafted into your hair care regimen to lock moisture into your hair.
+Meaning that heavier products like butter and creams will need to be drafted into your hair care regimen to lock moisture into your hair.
 However, there are also a few more processes that will keep your hair moisturized in this dry cold.

 The art of pre-shampooing is scared.
 Normally, we ditch this step on our wash day during the summer months.
 We want to use fewer products amongst natural elements like humidity and heat.